 Tip: Be sure you understand rates and terms and know that you are not obligated to accept a college-based loan just because it is listed on your financial aid award.
 This is optional for your consideration.

-Bridging the gap can be stressful and researching and asking questions will be the best way to make informed decisions.
+Bridging the gap can be stressful, and researching and asking questions will be the best way to make informed decisions.
 We have talked to thousands of families throughout the years and have put together a guide to help you borrow responsibly, if borrowing is needed, with your families’ best interests in mind.

-Now in conclusion, take a breath.
+Now, in conclusion, take a breath.
 This is a lot of information and can be overwhelming.
 That is why we are here to help.
-If you would like speak to one of our experts regarding financial aid and filing your FAFSA or CSS Profile, schedule an appointment at the College Planning Center soon.
+If you would like to speak to one of our experts regarding financial aid and filing your FAFSA or CSS Profile, schedule an appointment at the College Planning Center soon.
 We look forward to discussing a plan that works for you!